top of page

 The modest act of cutting a ripe mango for my husband in the morning is my “I love you, have a great day.”

-The multi-dish, days-long-prep, same-every-single-year Christmas Morning Breakfast is my “you are my home.
+The multi-dish, days-long-prepped, same-every-single-year Christmas Morning Breakfast is my “You are my home.
 You are safe.
 I will love and protect you no matter what.”

-My “in” box overflows with recipe newsletters and food blogs.
-I wake up thinking about what I can cook for dinner; plan trips around Michelin Starred restaurants; and find it impossible to have a deep conversation without food being involved.
+My inbox overflows with recipe newsletters and food blogs.
+I wake up thinking about what I can cook for dinner, plan trips around Michelin-starred restaurants, and find it impossible to have a deep conversation without food being involved.

 Feeding is how I respond to joy and sorrow.